Graphic Design

 This project was a joyful balance of research, creativity, and nostalgia.
 It pushed me to think critically about how to translate data into storytelling while maintaining visual appeal and clarity.
 By combining detailed research with playful illustration, I learned how to make information both informative and emotionally engaging.

-This project gave me the opportunity to experiment with a new illustration style — one focused on recognizability through minimalism — and to explore how small design details can evoke strong connections with audiences.
+This project gave me the opportunity to experiment with a new illustration style — one focused on recognisability through minimalism — and to explore how small design details can evoke strong emotional connections with audiences.

 Overall, Lockdown Watchlist reminded me that even data‑driven design can have character, warmth, and personality.